wpbusinessthemes/business-ecommerce-wordpress-theme/readme.txt

 == Copyright ==

-Business Ecommerce WordPress Theme, Copyright 2019 www.wpbusinessthemes.com Business Ecommerce is distributed under the terms of the GNU GPL
+Business Ecommerce WordPress Theme, Copyright 2019 WP Business Themes Business Ecommerce is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify